banzaicloud/pipeline/README.md

 ## Cloud Providers

 Pipeline is currently experimental and all the development, testing and the CI/CD pipeline itself is tested on **AWS**, **Google** and **Azure** only.
 The latest version contains the control plane, cloud images, Cloudformation/ARM templates, GKE deployments and belonging artifacts released under the *0.3.0* tag across several repositories.
 We do `native` Kubernetes installation on AWS, whereas everyhere available we use managed Kubernetes offerings.
+Pipeline does support `Bring Your Own Cluster`, thus we can adopt and manage any existing Kubernetes cluster.

 ## Managed Kubernetes